protocol/nft-website/docs/tutorial/batch-minting.md

 There are cases in which it is desirable to mint many NFTs all at once instead of doing each of them in a [just-in-time](./lazy-minting.md) fashion.
 Large single drops are often for more than just art, including scenarios like large PFP (profile picture) drops, event tickets, game packs, and etc.

-> TODO: Do some more research and add a few more sentences to solidify the use case.

 Some challenges that lie in minting a bulk of NFTs include high gas fees on the Ethereum network, synchronizing between mint and upload failures and recovering from them, and performance of uploading files to NFT.storage, etc.

-## Storage
+## Batch-uploading NFT assets

-Here's an overview of several strategies to upload to NFT.storage in bulk.
+Here is an overview of strategies to upload to NFT.storage in bulk.

 ### Upload files iteratively

-The most straightforward way to upload files and metadata to NFT.storage is by iterating over all of them and calling [`NFTStorage.store`](https://nftstorage.github.io/nft.storage/client/classes/lib.NFTStorage.html#store) one-by-one.
+The most straightforward, yet more involved way to upload files and metadata to NFT.storage is by iterating over all of them and calling [`NFTStorage.store`](https://nftstorage.github.io/nft.storage/client/classes/lib.NFTStorage.html#store) one-by-one.
 Being simple as it is, that means you are responsible for properly handling errors that might occur for each successive request and synchronize it with the minting process.

 ```javascript